zircote/swagger-php/docs/guide/generating-openapi-documents.md

 By default the output format is YAML.
 If a filename is given (via `--output` or `-o`) the tool will use the file extension to determine the format.

-The `--format` option can be used to force a specifc format.
+The `--format` option can be used to force a specific format.
 :::

 For a list of all available options use the `-h` option